 John Grogran’s contribution to L.I.F.E has been invaluable.
 Since 2005, John has consistently offered his skills and expertise in IT as the founder and web developer of lifescholarship.org.
 John holds a BA & MS in Computer Science as well as an MBA from Columbia University.
 He currently resides in the San Francisco Bay Area, and serves as IT director at Axiom Law.

-Our foundation and its founders have been profiled in quite a few articles.
+Over the years, our foundation and its founders have been profiled in articles.
 To view some of these articles, available as Adobe PDFs, click their associated icon below.

 Mesa Resident Works Through Lupus to Help Others, March 2014

 Students' Strength Leads to Scholarship.
 Central Florida Future, September 2013